Jim Barnett (wrestling): Professional wrestling career

-In 1964, Barnett travelled to Sydney in Australia with Doyle to inspect Australia's wrestling scene.
+In 1964 Barnett travelled to Sydney in Australia with Doyle to inspect Australia's wrestling scene.
 Selling his Indianapolis promotion to Dick the Bruiser and Wilbur Snyder and his Detroit promotion to The Sheik, he returned to Australia with Doyle under the banner of World Championship Wrestling (WCW), presenting their first card on October 23, 1964, at the Sydney Stadium.
 WCW's shows were broadcast in Australia on Nine Network on Saturdays and Sundays; the program later also began airing in New Zealand and southeast Asia.
 After Doyle died in 1969, Barnett became sole owner of WCW.
 In the same year, Barnett joined the NWA.
 In 1974, Barnett sold WCW to Tony Kolonie and returned to the United States.

 In 1973, Barnett became a part-owner of the Atlanta-based promotion Georgia Championship Wrestling.
 After joining Georgia Championship Wrestling, he eventually became secretary-treasurer of the NWA.
 Barnett used the growth of local Atlanta station Channel 17 into the national cable network TBS to promote Georgia Championship Wrestling.
 Tommy Rich's less-than-a-week NWA World Heavyweight Championship reign in 1981 was one of Barnett's attempts to boost Georgia gates and secure his primacy within the promotion.
 During his time running Georgia Championship Wrestling, at the behest of TBS owner Ted Turner, Barnett renamed Georgia Championship Wrestling's eponymous Saturday evening television show to World Championship Wrestling, reusing the name of the Australian promotion he once owned.

+In 1975, Barnett was visited in Atlanta by Australian crime kingpin Abe "Mr. Sin" Saffron.